Graphics Card PCI-E 6-Pin & 8-Pin Connectors Tutorial

 If you have any queries or doubts regarding graphics cards or their power consumption then feel free to ask me by leaving a comment below.

-You can also check the following for best graphics cards in 2020
+You can also check the following for best graphics cards

 My name’s George Owens and from past 10 years I am working as hardware engineer and built many PCs for myself and my friends.
 I love gaming, programming, graphics designing and basically anything that has to do with computers and technology.
 If you ever need a hand with anything, feel free to contact me and I will be more than happy to help you out.